 The day after Anne Rice posted the above quotation, she clarified with a strong Christian statement:

 My faith in Christ is central to my life.
 My conversion from a pessimistic atheist lost in a world I didn’t understand, to an optimistic believer in a universe created and sustained by a loving God is crucial to me.
 But following Christ does not mean following His followers.
 Christ is infinitely more important than Christianity and always will be, no matter what Christianity is, has been, or might become.

 It’s a shame she decided to pull out of organized Christianity because she differs with many of the members.
 Much better, it seems, would be to stay in there and seek to change those with whom you disagree.
 At least there, as opposed to the farce of national elections (whoops, my libertarianism started to leak in there), the individual’s voice can be heard

-If you're concerned about peace for yourself, we hope you will drop by our home page before you go.
-The Internet for sure is full with content about every kind of field.
-Here is an item we expect will be of interest for peace enthusiasts and those who are interested in peace articles.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will look at our home page before leaving us.
+The Web surely is full with articles regarding any kind of subject.
+Here is an article we hope will be helpful for peace lovers and those who are interested in peace articles.